Inside: If your child is pooping in pullups and you're looking for how to help your child poop in the potty, here are potty training tips for poop.

-1. Healthy Full-fat foods help your child poop easier
+1. Full-fat foods help your child poop easier

-Your body needs fiber and fat to be able to poop.
+Your body needs fiber and fat for the poop to flow out.
 But slow down with those prunes and the prune juice, because high-fiber foods can actually work in reverse if you overdo it.
-That's why in Oh Crap Potty Training we recommend going with healthy full-fat foods to keep the poops soft and moving along.
+That's why in Oh Crap Potty Training we recommend going with full-fat foods to keep the poops soft and moving along.
 A simple, easy way to add that to your child's diet: make up a smoothie with full-fat coconut milk (the kind in a can).

 Need more support?
-I share solutions for helping see poop in the potty in the early days of potty training in my e-course Potty Training Solutions, including what to do when your child won't sit on the potty to poop.
+I share solutions for helping your child poop in the potty in the early days of potty training in my e-course Potty Training Solutions, including what to do when your child refuses to sit on the potty to poop.
 Check it out here.

 2. Squatting over sitting is the better way to poop